microsoft/vscode-mssql/README.md

 # mssql for Visual Studio Code

 Welcome to **mssql** <sup>preview</sup> for Visual Studio Code!
-An extension for developing Microsoft SQL Server, Azure SQL databases and data warehouses everywhere with a rich set of functionalities, including:
+An extension for developing Microsoft SQL Server, Azure SQL Database and SQL Data Warehouse everywhere with a rich set of functionalities, including:

 * Connect to Microsoft SQL Server, Azure SQL databases and data warehouses.
 * Create and manage connection profiles and most recently used connections.